aspnetde/typesafe-spa/README.md

 - Working with the context API of react needs getting used to, but is then relatively straightforward
 - Passing data to components through props is straightforward as well
 - `useElmish` is useful for more complex forms (see login and edit profile), but simple operations can also be handled more pragmatically (see logout)
+- Right now, Hot Module Reloading (or Fast Refresh) [does not work](https://github.com/Zaid-Ajaj/Feliz/issues/203).
+Which is a clear obstacle through development time.
 - TBD: Testability

 ## Comparison